-PAYE may give your budget more breathing room than IBR If your student loans were issued before July 1, 2014.
-PAYE caps your student loan bill at 10% of your discretionary income, while IBR payments for your older loans are set at 15% of your income.
+PAYE might give your budget more breathing room than IBR if your student loans were issued before July 1, 2014.
+PAYE caps your student loan bill at 10% of your discretionary income, while IBR payments for older loans are set at 15%.

 For loans dated on or after July 1, 2014, payments will cap at 10% of your income for both PAYE and IBR plans.

 As illustrated above, both plans offer student loan forgiveness if you have a balance at the end of your repayment term.
-However, if you qualify for PAYE, you can potentially release your debt five years earlier than under the IBR plan.
+However, the PAYE repayment plan allows you to release your debt five years earlier than the IBR plan.

 - IBR borrowers with student debt predating July 2014 will be on the hook for 25 years.
 Otherwise, it’s 20 years, as with PAYE.

-Remember too that a forgiven loan may be treated as taxable income.
-Therefore, it’s worth pursuing the plan that leaves you with a lower balance after 20 or 25 years in order to avoid a hefty tax bill.
+You may need to pay taxes on forgiven student loans.
+Because of this, it’s worth pursuing the plan that leaves you with a lower balance after 20 or 25 years to avoid a hefty tax bill.

-One nice perk of IBR and PAYE is their interest benefit for subsidized loans.
-If based on your income, your monthly payment is so low it doesn’t cover the interest on your loan, the government will pay the difference.
+One nice perk of IBR and PAYE is their interest benefit for subsidized student loans.
+If your plan’s monthly payment is so low it doesn’t cover the interest on your loan, the government will pay the difference.